shalva green smoothie jumpstart

 Mistake #30: Thinking you’re not the kind of person who owns a Vitamix

-A lot of people don’t think they’re worthy of one.
-I get it — I felt that way early on.
 But a Vitamix isn’t a status symbol.
 It’s the single best kitchen tool for eating better, cooking more, and exploring food in a way that sticks.
-If you care about what you eat — or want to care more — this is the tool.
+If you care about what you eat, this is the tool.
 Not a juicer, not a food processor, not an air fryer.
 This.

 Mistake #31: Keeping a blender you loathe because it still technically works

-There’s a sunk cost fallacy at play here.
-If you’re genuinely into this lifestyle — smoothies, cooking, eating well — and you’re using a blender you hate, why are you waiting?
-You wouldn’t choose what you have today given what you know now.
-Just be done with it.
+Is it true that you wouldn’t choose what you have today given what you know now?
+Then just be done with it.
 If there’s truly more life in your current blender, give it to a neighbor.
-Life is too short to be stuck in a bad relationship.

 So which Vitamix should you actually get?